mro15/my-graph-library/README.md

 ## Evaluation

-The evaluation is implemented on `results_main.py` file.
-This script performs for a dataset and cut p, the calculation of the 10-fold mean f1 score for all weight strategies and the baseline, and also, runs the Wilcoxon test comparing each weight strategy with the baseline.
-This results are printed in the console runing the script (for example the linux terminal) and also the results are writen to output files in the `plots/next_level/<cut p>/<dataset>` directory, in txt files name as `f1_polarity_12.txt`
+The `results_main.py` script file implements the evaluation component.
+This script calculates - for a dataset and cut p - the 10-fold mean f1 score for all weight strategies and the baseline and also runs the Wilcoxon test comparing each weight strategy with the baseline.
+These results are printed in the console running the script (for example, the Linux terminal), and also, the results are written to output files in the `plots/next_level/<cut p>/<dataset>` directory, in txt files name as `f1_polarity_12.txt`

-For example, runnin the `results_main.py` script as:
+For example, running the `results_main.py` script as:

 ```sh
 python results_main.py --dataset r8 --emb_dim 100 --window 12 --cut_percent 50